Adam Levine Spotted In NYC Amid ‘The Voice’ Blind Auditions, Where’s His Wife?

 Adam Levine was just spotted in the Big Apple.

-As the blind auditions continue on tonight’s episode of The Voice Season 12, Adam Levine took a break from his Los Angeles responsibilities and headed to the east coast just in time for Winter Storm Stella.
+As the blind auditions continue on tonight’s episode of The Voice Season 12, Adam Levine took a break from his Los Angeles responsibilities and headed to the East Coast just in time for Winter Storm Stella.

 On March 14, E!
 News shared a photo of Adam Levine walking down a New York City street while wearing a black fur jacket and tan hat.
 Meanwhile, his model wife, Behati Prinsloo, and their 5-month-old daughter, Dusty Rose, were nowhere to be seen.